Indian independence movement: First World War

-The First World War began with an unprecedented outpouring of support towards Britain from within the mainstream political leadership.
+The initial response throughout India to Lord Hardinge's announcement was, for the most part, enthusiastic support.
+Indian princes volunteered their men, money, and personal service.
+Support from the Congress Party was primarily offered on the hopes that Britain would repay such loyal assistance with substantial political concessions—if not immediate independence or at least dominion status following the war, then surely its promise soon after the Allies achieved victory.
 Contrary to initial British fears of an Indian revolt, Indians contributed considerably to the British war effort by providing men and resources.
 About 1.3 million Indian soldiers and labourers served in Europe, Africa, and the Middle East, while both the Indian government and the princes sent large supplies of food, money, and ammunition.
-Nonetheless, Bengal and Punjab remained hotbeds of anti-colonial activities.
+The major threat for the British Government in South Asia came from the armed tribes in North Western frontier and Afghanistan.
+The source of the second potential threat for the colonial government was the Indian Muslims whom the British believed shall sympathise with the Ottoman Empire.
 Nationalism in Bengal, increasingly associated with the unrest in Punjab, was of significant ferocity to almost complete the paralysis of the regional administration.
 Meanwhile, failed conspiracies were triggered by revolutionaries lack of preparedness to organise a nationalist revolt.

 None of the revolutionary conspiracies made a significant impact inside India.
 The prospect that subversive violence would have an effect on a popular war effort drew support from the Indian population for special measures against anti-colonial activities in the form of Defence of India Act 1915.
 There were no major mutinies occurring during wartime, yet conspiracies exacerbated profound fears of insurrection among British officials, preparing them to use extreme force to frighten Indians into submission.